ranging-rs/slicing-rs/CONTRIBUTING.md

 See also https://peter-kehl.github.io/embedded_low_level_rust.

-There are also test
+There are also test modules under (`slicing`'s top level) [src/](./src/).
-modules under (`slicing`'s top level) [src/](./src/).
 Howevever, those are for testing private functionality only.

-# presentation anchors in inline comments
+# Presentation anchors in inline comments
 Sections of source files are loaded by https://peter-kehl.github.io/embedded_low_level_rust.
-Instead of line numbers, that presentation refers to parts of the source files by strings that are present in code inline comments.
+Instead of line numbers, that presentation refers to parts of the source files by strings that are present in the code in inline comments.
 Those comments serve as delimiters of code sections to present.
-So please leave in any Rust comments `//` or `Cargo.toml` comments `#` containing `presentation-`.
+So please leave in any Rust comments `//` or /*...*/ or `Cargo.toml` comments `#` containing `presentation-`.